 Never be too lazy to put in additional study time.

-It requires work and perseverance to graduate with honors.
+It requires work and perseverance to graduate with honours.

 How Many Students Receive Honors Degrees?

-It’s impossible to estimate the exact percentage of students who graduate with honors since each institution has its unique standards.
+It’s impossible to estimate the exact percentage of students who graduate with honours since each institution has its unique standards.

-However, since it is the range most schools employ to determine whether a student obtains honors, one might argue that between 20% and 30% of college students graduate with honors.
-For example, New York University grants honors to the top 30% of its students.
+However, since it is the range most schools employ to determine whether a student obtains honours, one might argue that between 20% and 30% of college students graduate with honours.
+For example, New York University grants honours to the top 30% of its students.